melanieganz/MoCoProject_motionGen/data_preprocessing/README.txt

 fmri_data_splitting.py      creates train/test split of resting-state fmri data.
                             creates a histogram and prints additional information. include 'descriptions' and 'fmri' dirs + corresponding content in order to run fmri_data_splitting.py

+We have extensively used ChatGPT to generate code templates and comments to speed up our work.